Assassins (1995 film): Production

-The original spec screenplay was written by The Wachowskis and sold for $1 million to producer Joel Silver around the same time he bought their script for The Matrix, also for $1 million.
-The script was similar to the final product, but with a more developed love story between Rath and Electra and a briefer ending without the character of Nicolai.
-Joel Silver offered Richard Donner $10 million to direct, but Donner insisted the script be rewritten to tone down the violence and make the central character more sympathetic and brought in Brian Helgeland, who did a page one rewrite and earned a co-screenwriter credit.
+The original spec script was written by The Wachowskis and sold for $1 million to producer Joel Silver around the same time he bought their script for The Matrix, also for $1 million.
+The script was similar to the final film, but with a more developed love story between Rath and Electra and a briefer ending without the character of Nicolai.
+Silver offered Richard Donner $10 million to direct, but Donner insisted the script be rewritten to tone down the violence and make the central character more sympathetic.
+Donner brought in Brian Helgeland, who did a page-one rewrite and earned a co-screenwriter credit.
 The Wachowskis attempted to remove their name from the film but were refused by the Writers Guild of America.

-The film was shot in Seattle, Washington, San Juan, Puerto Rico and Portland, Oregon.
+The film was shot in Seattle, Washington, San Juan, Puerto Rico, and Portland, Oregon.

 Reception

-The film received mostly negative press, and on the film-critic aggregator Rotten Tomatoes received 16% positive reviews based on 50 reviews, with an average rating of 3.71/10.
-The script was heavily criticized for being confusing and dull.
-Stallone's performance in the film earned him a Golden Raspberry Award nomination for Worst Actor (also for Judge Dredd), but lost the trophy to Pauly Shore for Jury Duty.